 Completing the interior ensemble is the spacious forward cabin, accessed via a paneled door in the main bulkhead.
 With plenty of storage in a hanging locker and bureau an extended stay on the Alerion 41 is easy.
 The forward cabin has plenty of ventilation and equal amount of privacy.
 The oversize v-berth with filler piece makes for a comfortable place to sleep or nap.

-By now you will understand why the Alerion Cruising 41 will be such an exceptional yacht, and such an exceptional experience.
+By now you will understand why the Alerion 41 is an exceptional yacht, and an exceptional experience.
 But don’t take our word for it, see what Sail Magazine has to say here.

 Length Overall: 40’6″

 Ballast: 4,865 lbs

 Sail Area: 940 Sq. ft

 Displacement: 16,000 lbs